Manage Servers, Projects, Tracks and Engines in Director Print

 Reformatted files to bulk load

-During the load process, source files will be reformatted to a common format understood by the Director.
+During the load process, source files will be reformatted to a common format understood by Core.
 The reformatted files are placed in this folder

 Bulk load format files